solidjs/solid/documentation/rendering.md

 ## Events

 on_____ properties get added (addEventListener) as event handlers on the element.
-If the event handler has 3 arguments, the second argument will be the model property or (nearest parent's).
+If the event handler has more than one argument, the second argument will be the model property or (nearest parent's).
 The 3rd will be a similarly attributed action property to different events of the same type (like 2 types of clicks).
 This is useful to automatically handle event delegation without any special syntax, methods, or synthetics.

 ## Control Flow